balaji1974/python-and-machinelearning/MachineLearning/README.md

 It comes back as a probability.

 The algorithm says,
-“based on what I’ve seen before, it looks like this new patients medical records are 70% aligned to those who have heart disease.”
+“Based on what I’ve seen before, it looks like this new patients medical records are 70% aligned to those who have heart disease.”